scwood/lurch/README.md

 For other operating systems replace `brew` with the package manager of your choice.

 To use, download the script and add it to a directory in your PATH.
-Make executable by running `chmod +x streams`, and run at your leisure with `streams`.
+Make executable by running `chmod +x streams`, and run at your leisure with the command `streams`.

 If you want to take it further, add this function to your config file of the shell of your choice: